Paul Francis: Politics

 During Spitzer's 2006 gubernatorial campaign, Francis worked as policy director.
 Francis and Spitzer met volunteering for the congressional campaign of Edward Meyer, a former Westchester assemblyman who switched his registration from Republican to Democrat in the wake of the Watergate scandal.

 Francis was nominated by Governor of New York Eliot Spitzer to replace John Cape in 2007.
 He had previously served as State Budget Director.

 He continued to serve as director of state operations under Gov. David Paterson, who succeeded Spitzer on March 17, 2008.
 Francis left this position in July 2008.

 He was an advisor on budget and policy issues during Andrew Cuomo's successful 2010 campaign for Governor of New York.
 He then served as director of agency redesign and efficiency from 2011 to 2012, during Governor Cuomo's first term.
 In July 2015, Governor Cuomo appointed Francis as Deputy Secretary for Health and Human Services for New York State.

 Since 2013, he was Distinguished Senior Fellow at the New York University School of Law.

 In 2012, Francis fell suddenly ill a few hours after Governor Cuomo delivered his second State of the State address, which Francis had helped write.
 He was hospitalized in Albany, developed sepsis, and spent two weeks in a medically induced coma that necessitated the amputation of his left arm below the elbow.
-He how has a metal hook in place of a left hand.
+He now has a metal hook in place of a left hand.
 After this experience, he became an advocate for paraplegics, serving as an Albany lobbyist for New Yorkers to Cure Paralysis.
 Since losing his hand, he uses voice-recognition software to write.
 “My disability seems so trivial compared with those who are completely paralyzed,” he has said.
 “It was my left arm and I'm right-handed.
 It seems so small.
 But it made me appreciate how your life can change in an instant and how important this research is.”